Also known as: Games script writer, Games narrative designer

 Get a degree:

 Take a general games course that offers modules in interactive storytelling and scenario scripting.
 Have a look at ScreenSkills’ list of recommended courses in games.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the games industry.
 Select one which is about narrative rather than programming, or look at the courses in film.
 Pick a course in screenplay that has an option to do interactive media.

 Play lots of different games.
 Think about how the levels and the design of them.

 Build a portfolio:

 Collaborate with friends.
-Write the story for some games and create a portfolio you can show to employers.
-Go to build your games portfolio to learn how.
+Write the story for some games and create a portfolio you can show to admissions tutors or employers.
+Some games have interactive, non-linear and branching storylines or dialogue options.
+You can practise writing in this form by using the free software tools Twine or Chatmapper (other free software is available and searchable online).
+Go to build your portfolio to learn how.